home / mcp / chrome devtools mcp server

 mcp install server.py -n "Chrome DevTools MCP" --with-editable .

-# Basic installation with local dependencies
+# Basic install with local dependencies

 mcp install server.py --with-editable .

-# Install with custom name
+# Install with a custom server name

 mcp install server.py -n "Chrome DevTools MCP" --with-editable .